sourmash-bio/sourmash/doc/sourmash-sketch.md

 The `sketch fromfile` command takes in a CSV file containing the locations of genomes and proteomes, and outputs all of the requested sketches.
-It primarily intended for large-scale database construction.
+It is primarily intended for large-scale database construction.

 All `sourmash sketch` commands take FASTA or FASTQ sequences as input;
 input data can be uncompressed, compressed with gzip, or compressed with bzip2.
-The output will be one or more JSON signature files that can be used with the other sourmash commands.
+The output will be one or more signature files that can be used by other sourmash commands.

 ## Quickstart